SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 ### Email (settings)

 Common email settings for all the emails in the flow​.
+If you do not plan to send emails from this flow, you can skip entering these settings.

 | Setting | Description |
 |---|---|